 Cover the pot tightly, using a damp cloth if needed.

-Reduce heat to low and cook for 30-40 minutes.
+Next, reduce the heat to low and simmer for 30 to 40 minutes.

 - Cook on medium heat for the first 5 minutes, then immediately reduce to very low heat and simmer.

-After turning off the heat, let it steam for about 10 minutes.
+After that, turn off the heat and let it steam for about 10 minutes.

 【5】Be careful not to mix too much!
 Finish with a fluffy texture.